ScrapingBee/scrapy-scrapingbee/README.md

 Add your API key to [settings.py](examples/httpbin/httpbin/settings.py).

-Go to `examples/httpbin/httpbin` and run the example spider with:
+In your terminal, go to `examples/httpbin/httpbin` and run the example spider with:

 ```
 scrapy crawl httpbin